ObamaHaveDih-Tech/School-Game-s-/README.md

 - go to a game file you want to play (or link file)
 - [FOR GAME FILE] put the code in a html complier.
-- [FOR LINK FILE] put the url in the search bar
+- [FOR LINK FILE] put the url in the search bar another thing is thar
+# ME AND MY TEAM(not leaking to security purposes) IS NOT RESPONSIBLE FOR ANY TROUBLE.
+USE RESPONISBLY.